 Liver Biopsy In Haemophilia Gene Therapy

-To perform a liver biopsy in haemophilia A and B patients stably expressing human FVIII/FIX for a period of at least 6 months following AAV mediated gene transfer.
+To perform a liver biopsy in haemophilia A and B patients with endogenous FVIII:C/FIX:C expression at >1% any time after gene transfer following AAV mediated gene transfer.
 This is to obtain tissue for analysis, to understand if FIX/FVIII transgenic protein expression is mediated by AAV proviral DNA that is integrated into the host cell DNA or if stable expression in humans is mediated by episomal maintained AAV genome.

 Study Overview